YuanJiangGit/SVulAttack/readme.md

      ```bash
      pip install -r requirements.txt
      ```
-     Note: Since the Torch version is strongly dependent on the CUDA version installed on your computer, we cannot specify a particular installation version here.
+     Note: Since the Torch version is strongly dependent on the CUDA version installed on your machine, we cannot specify a particular installation version here.
 Please install based on your specific configuration to make the GPU usable.
 For installation commands, refer to [this website](https://pytorch.org/).

 2) Prepare Detection Model
     - Run the following commands to download the pretrained model.